A person in a hat and a woman in a wheelchair are outdoors in a wooded area, smiling and engaging in a conversation.

 • Building a satisfying daily routine & healthy habits

-• Addressing sensory differences
+• Addressing sensory needs and preferences

 • Increasing understanding of mental, cognitive, and physical health needs

-• Nervous system regulation tools
+• Nervous system support practices

 • Executive function support